 - People with disabilities, including hearing and sight impairments

 - Those responsible for pets and livestock, wildlife, zoo animals, and exotic pet owners

 To ensure successful communications during a flood evacuation, be sure to include these three components so you can reach the varied communities that will be looking to you for help:

 - Zone-Based Evacuation Platform – Using pre-defined evacuation zones makes it easy and fast for agencies to communicate evacuation orders.
-Your evacuation platform should provide 1) tools for responders, dispatchers, and emergency personnel to collaborate and plan evacuations, and 2) a website or mobile-phone app that allows the public to self-serve and determine if they are affected, and 3) direct integration with a mass notification platform.
+Your evacuation platform should provide: 1) tools for responders, dispatchers, and emergency personnel to collaborate and plan evacuations; 2) a website or mobile phone app that allows the public to self-serve and determine if they are affected; and 3) direct integration with a mass notification platform.